abstratt/sandbox/README.md

 The application was built using Spring Boot, Kotlin, Flyway, and Swagger.

-The application needs Postgresql 9.x.
+The application needs Postgresql 9.x to run (but not for running the tests).
 It is configured to rely on the following:
 - one database user: caloriesdb
-- two databases: caloriesdb and caloriestestdb, both owned by that user
+- one database: caloriesdb, owned by that user

 In order to build and run tests, you will need to use maven.